|

 for inquiring about fishing with Capt.
 Jeff Rogers.

 The 35 ft.
-"Aloha Kai" (entire boat, not per person) is $550 for a 3/4 day (6 hours) and $695 for a full day (8 hours).
-Dinette and a couch, well ventilated cabin (16" fan) with fully enclosed restroom facilities and 2 ice chests.
-This boat is for the angler(s) that want a "hands-on" experience.
+"Aloha Kai" (entire boat, not per person) is $695 for a 3/4 day (6 hours) and $845 for a full day (8 hours).
+It has a flying bridge (upper deck with seating) and a well ventilated cabin with a dinette, couch and fully enclosed restroom facilities.
+Upper and lower stereo's and 2 ice chests.
+This boat is for the angler(s) who want a "hands-on" experience.
 You are the crew!
+I also have a share charter option with this boat.
+Click here for more on that.

 Reservations: